1x-technologies/halodi-unity-package-registry-manager/README.md

 Under "Manage credential" you can add, edit and remove credentials in ~/.upmconfig.toml.

 Each registry logs in using a token.
 If your NPM provider provides a token directly, enter it here.
-If your provider requires a login (aka npm login), press "Login to registry and get token".
-Enter "registry username" and "registry password" and press "Login".
+If your provider requires a login, select the method and press "Get Token".
+Enter required information and press "Login".
 A token will be requested from the registry.
-The username/password will not get saved.
+The login information will not get saved.

 To always authenticate, set "Always auth" to true;